 Little Bradley Falls

-Little Bradley Falls is not only a short and fun hike, but also one the most beautiful waterfalls and swimming holes in the area.
-This 50+ foot waterfall is simply gorgeous, and also has a nice large pool at the base for swimming.
+Little Bradley Falls Saluda NC is not only a short and fun hike but also one of the most beautiful waterfalls and swimming holes in the area.
+This 50+ foot waterfall is simply gorgeous and also has a nice large pool at the base for swimming.

-The waterfall is located on Cove Creek, about 1 mile from the parking lot and trailhead near Saluda, NC.
-There is one water crossing that will generally require you to remove your shoes or wade through with water shoes or bare feet.
+The waterfall is on Cove Creek, about 1 mile from the parking lot and trailhead near Saluda, NC.

 Little Bradley Falls Trail